 Why Fall Is Great For Fertilizing

-You might think spring when you think fertilizer, but experts say if you only do it once a year, fall is the time to feed your lawn.
+You might think of early spring when you think of fertilizer, but experts say if you only do it once a year, early fall is the best time to feed your lawn.

-Autumn, with its cool temperatures and soaking rains, is a great time to get your lawn ready to be green and healthy in the spring.
+During the cool season of autumn, it’s a great time to get your lawn ready to be green and healthy in the spring growing season.

 As the weather gets cooler, your grass grows more slowly, but there’s plenty of action beneath the ground.
 The roots are growing quickly.
 That means they’re hungry.